cjdbarlow/Part-One/myocardial_oxygen_supply_and_demand.md

 * Therefore coronary blood flow is the limiting factor
   * Coronary blood flow is given by the equation:
   $$CBF = {P_{Aortic \ Root} - P_{Cavity} \over Coronary \ Vascular \ Resistance}$$
     * Aortic *root* pressure is the driving pressure for coronary flow
     * Cavity (ventricular) pressure acts as a **Starling resistor** for coronary flow
-    * Coronary vascular resistance
+      * Note that if RAP exceeds cavity pressure, RAP will be the pressure opposing coronary flow (due to downstream pressure at the coronary sinus)
    * Note that **cavity and aortic root pressure change throughout the cardiac cycle**, therefore:
      * The flow to each ventricle is different during the cardiac cycle
      * The left ventricle is **best perfused in diastole**
      Therefore **heart rate** is an important determinant of coronary blood flow, as **tachycardia will decrease coronary blood flow**

 Flow to each ventricle can be graphed as these relationships change over the cardiac cycle: